aweeks3/SISRIS/README.md

 ## Workshop Materials
 1. Link to Our Data Set in an [editable Google Sheet](https://docs.google.com/spreadsheets/d/18g8jUAF1KLwavRz1DRTeGxjS-kWokJB5ScT7KqfxKko/edit?usp=sharing) containing some names of historical botanical collectors in the US who have digitized specimen data posted to GBIF and who are available on Bionomia for disambiguation during the workshop.
 Note: this list is not exhaustive.
 2. PDF of how-to directions that reiterate workshop workflow (e.g. historical attribution, claiming one's specimens, reporting institutional metrics, importing unique collector ID's back into your institution's DB).
+[Zenodo DOI to latest version](https://doi.org/10.5281/zenodo.7767332)
 3. [Group Notes](https://docs.google.com/document/d/1962RgOCpEBIr96Z-OxRmARvjutaz_EI75komWWGw2ZU/edit?usp=sharing) for ASB2023 SISRIS Workshop.

 # Invited Symposia